onuramca/superchat-backend-challenge-onurbasturk/README.md

 **7)** Connect to the postgres db from your favourite tool and run the statements in insert.sql

-(necessary for populating the required lookup tables)
+(necessary for populating the required lookup tables and inserting some sample data)

 **8)** Open the application in a browser: